-Case in point: Viche Pitia No. 25 Classic, a 100% Rye with warm notes of toasted rye bread.
+Case in point: Aivy Blue Triple Grain Vodka, made from three grains (barley, wheat, and rye) with a light rye spice notes and a fruity flavor.
 Or The Stillery’s First dinkelwheat (a.k.a. spelt) Vodka, a rich malty number with sweet hints of marzipan and white chocolate.
 Still need proof?
 Kabumm Vodka’s winter wheat and hullness oats throw another taste experience into the ring with a slightly fruity and exotic flavor.

 The time has come to put your newfound knowledge to the test.
 No need to cram for this one.
 Put your pencils down, crack open the Tasting Box and remember: no looking at your neighbor’s paper.